armory/docs/content/en/armory-cdaas/plugin-spinnaker.md

 **Steps**

-These settings control how the your Kubernetes deployment behaves as Project Aurora deploys it.
+These settings control how the your Kubernetes deployment behaves as Armory CDaaS deploys it.
 You can tune two separate but related characteristics of the deployment:

 - **Rollout Ratio**: set the percentage threshold (integer) for how widely an app should get rolled out before pausing.
 - **Then wait**: define what triggers the rollout to continue.
 The trigger can either be a manual approval (**until approved**) or for a set amount of time, either seconds, minutes or hours (integer).